Jimmy Kennedy (footballer): Football career

 Kennedy played for Celtic and Brighton & Hove Albion before joining Leeds City in 1906.
-The defender played in 60 matches and scored once between 1906–1908 for the Yorkshire club.
+The defender played in 60 matches and scored once between 1906 and 1908 for the Yorkshire club.
 He moved to Stockport County where he played a further 20 matches before joining Tottenham Hotspur.
 Kennedy featured in 13 matches and scored once in his career at White Hart Lane, which was followed by short spells at Swindon Town and Norwich City.
 He then joined Watford, captaining them to the Southern League title in 1914–15 after his predecessor Alex Stewart enlisted for military service.
 He joined Brentford during the First World War and played as a guest for Aidrieonians and St Mirren.
 Upon the resumption of peacetime football in 1919, Kennedy finished his career at Gillingham.
 He served as the club's trainer between 1920 and 1922 and then acted as trainer for Partick Thistle until his death in 1947.